GabrielGhe/GabrielGhe.github.io/_posts/2016-01-04-longest-common-subsequence.md

 Given our table, we will use the following rules to generate the solution.

 1. Start at the bottom right corner, the largest value.
-2. If `firstString.charAt(row)` is the same as `secondString.charAt(col)`, then we add the letter to the front of our solution, go to the top right corner
+2. If `firstString.charAt(row)` is the same as `secondString.charAt(col)`, then we add the letter to the front of our solution, go to the top right corner cell
 3. Otherwise, go to the cell that has the biggest value between the top cell and the left cell.